 She put her other foot in a stirrup and worked the left knee.

 I ask, “So why don’t you transfer the property to a holding company—some kind of a real estate trust.
 At least separate yourself from the whole issue.
 Probably save you on taxes when the time comes anyway.”

 “Yes.
 You have to be more polite and stop hitting me.”

 No smile.
 Just a straight stare with those enormous eyes.

-She says, “How’d you get to be so smart?”
+She asks, “How’d you get to be so smart?”

 That broke the smile out again.

-She said, “The trust part’s done.
-We started the process a few years before Frank died.
+She tells me, “The trust part’s done.
+We started that process a few years before Frank died.
 But the real matter is the sale.
 When that should be done.
 Who should we sell it to?
 The State could take years even if Norris’ friends didn’t hold the measure up.
 In the meantime I’m paying over ten thousand dollars a month in taxes, the building next door needs a new roof, and I’ve got no income.”

 Mrs. Vento stopped working that knee and leaned on the backrest again.

 How much better do you know anyone than the first time you meet them?
 That thought was rhetorical because I already knew my answer in this case.